quiznat/Image_Generation/README.md

     },
     "gpt_4_1_config": {
         "model": "gpt-4.1-mini",
         "analysis_and_generation_prompt": "Analyze this image carefully and then create an improved, high-quality version.
-Enhance the colors, clarity, and composition while maintaining the original subject matter."
+Enhance the colors, clarity, and composition while maintaining the original subject matter.
+Generate the image at 1024x1024 pixels resolution for optimal quality."
     },
     "processing": {
         "supported_formats": [".png", ".jpg", ".jpeg", ".gif", ".bmp", ".webp"],